sdpetrides/t5x-train-and-test/README.md

 | xl | `2849757184` | 3.64x | NA | NA |
 | xxl | `11135332352` | 3.91x | NA | NA |

-Fixed cost of ~$5 per training hour on `v2-8`.
-We only used the `v2-8` pod type; to estimate the training time and cost for the `v3-8` would require a new set of experiments.
+Fixed cost of ~$5 per training hour on `v2-8` and ~$8 per training hour on `v3.8`.
+To extrapolate the full pretraining time multiple the training time per 1000 steps by the number of iterations of that size intended.
+To estimate the cost, convert from seconds to hours and multiply by the relevant cost per training hour.

+For example, at this pace, it would take nearly 500 hours (19 days) to train the `large` model.

 ### Evaluation